 Completing your application to ETH

-Once students are nominated, they must apply through our online application Mobility-Online within the set deadlines.
-Detailed application guidelines, including the link to the online application, can be found at
+You apply through ETH's online application Mobility-Online by the deadlines below.
+Detailed instructions, including the link to the online application, can be found at: https://www.ethz.ch/en/studies/non-degree-courses/exchange-and-visiting-studies/programmes/exchange-programmes/worldwide-programmes.html

 Passport, Visa and Residence Permit